 That I may rise and stand o’erthrow me and bend

-Every other word in these two lines of poetry are stressed.
+Every other word in these two lines of poetry is stressed.
 In the first line, the stress falls on “yet,” “knock,” “shine,” “seek,” and “mend.”
 Donne chooses words that highlight the unstressed and stressed construction.
-The stressed words have similar sounding vowels or use consonance to highlight their stress.
+The stressed words have similar-sounding vowels or use consonance to highlight their stress.

 From Shakespeare’s “Sonnet 12:”